 Is my employer required to provide safety equipment against the coronavirus?

 There are OSHA (Occupational Safety and Health Administration) laws that protect you.
 The general duty clause from OSHA requires your employer to provide “a place of employment which (is) free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees.”
-Of course, your employer can’t eliminate the coronavirus from your workplace but it should make that environment as safe as possible.
+Of course, your employer can’t eliminate the coronavirus from your workplace but it should make that environment as safe as reasonably possible.
 A lot of this will come down to them putting forth a “good faith effort” because safety equipment is in short supply at the moment.
 So, while a hospital is typically required to provide doctors and nurses with the masks, gowns, and even hazmat suits, a grocery store can get away with providing gloves and hand sanitizer if that is all they are able to get.
 However, in most cases, they shouldn’t prevent you from using additional safety equipment that you provide so long as it doesn’t interfere with your job.

 Can I sue my employer if they require me to work and I get sick?

-In most cases, no. Simply put, it is next to impossible to prove how or where someone caught the coronavirus because, as of now, the virus hasn’t mutated very much.
+In most cases, probably not.
+Simply put, it is very difficult to prove how or where someone caught the coronavirus because, as of now, the virus hasn’t mutated very much.
 What that means is that most people who are sick in your area will have a very similar strain of the virus, so it’s next to impossible to trace.
 Remember, the burden of proof is on you to show that you not only caught the virus at work but that it was your employer’s fault.

 However, if your employer knowingly puts you in a dangerous situation without required protection, or deliberately didn’t inform employees that they had been exposed, then you may have some recourse.
 Again, this entire situation is something the country and the courts haven’t dealt with much so there is a lot grey area to navigate.
 And the burden of proof will be still be on you.